trublud/KickAss-Gui/kickass/README.md

-# KickAss
+# KickAssCoin

-Copyright (c) 2014-2019 The KickAss Project.
+Copyright (c) 2014-2019 The KickAssCoin Project.
 Portions Copyright (c) 2012-2013 The Cryptonote developers.

 ## Table of Contents